nmashton/kaufman/README.md

 2. Load the kaufman-justeson.core namespace in a REPL.

-3. Do something cool with the value of `processed-tr`.
+3. Do something cool with the value of `processed`.

 ## License